 Indiana has consolidated from 14 districts to 10 districts beginning with the 2019 international tournament.
 All ten district champions advance to the state tournament.

 This site has been on the web since February 6, 1998.
 Click to contact the webmaster with any comments or questions about this page.

-The number of districts in Indiana has grown from eight to fourteen since 1957.
+The number of districts in Indiana grew from eight to fourteen in the years following the inaugural state tournament.
 Initially, state officials instituted sectional tournaments that funneled teams into the state tournament.
 This resulted in a four-team state tournament field.
 The sectional champions competed in a single-elimination tournament through 1981, and in a double-elimination tournament through the 1997 state tournament.

-Since 1998, the format at the Indiana state tournament has changed several times, first evolving from single-elimination to a double-elimination schedule, and most recently switching to a pool format.
-While sectional tournaments have been used in the past, the state's fourteen district champions all advance to the state tournament under the current format used for the major baseball division.
+Since 1998, the format at the Indiana state tournament has changed several times, first evolving from single-elimination to a double-elimination schedule, then to a pool format, and most recently to a modified double-elimination format.
+In 2019, Indiana officials consolidated the state's district structure from 14 to ten districts, and all ten district champions advance to the state tournament under the current format used for the major baseball division.

 Click to view a timeline showing the evolution of the Indiana Little League tournament structure.

 |Great Lakes Region||Mountain Region NEW FOR 2022!||Southwest Region|